knguyen289/kn_tools/README.md

 ### get_rna_dfs()
 #### Description:
-* Filters the UCSC dataframe for a specified RNA in the name2 column, gives a list of one or two dataframes
+* Filters the UCSC dataframe for a specified RNA in the name2 column, gives a list of one or two dataframes, drops non coding rna

 #### Parameters:
 * **rna:** *(str)* The name of the RNA in the name2 column